JetBrains/space-dotnet-sdk/README.md

 #### Partial Extension Methods

-As demonstrated in the previous section, all builder methods (`With...()`) are extension methods to help building the partial response based on a property name of an object.
+As demonstrated in the previous section, all builder methods (`With...()`) are extension methods to help build the partial response based on a property name of an object.
 There are some other instance methods that can be used when building partial responses.

 The `WithAllFieldNames...()` methods can help with building partials: